 The question that is increasingly being asked is “are there cheaper and equally effective alternatives to medication?”
 My weekly posts will reveal how there are plenty of things you can do to reduce your reliance on these drugs, some of which have unpleasant or even dangerous side effects.

-However, it’s important to point out that every person’s diabetes is different and you should never stop taking any medication without discussing your own situation with your doctor.
+However, it’s important to point out that the condition varies from person to person and you should never stop taking any medication without discussing your own situation with your doctor.

 Plus, I’ll be bringing you regular updates on the very latest cutting-edge natural breakthroughs and safe alternatives that can help bring your blood sugar levels down and transform your health.
 But in the meantime, here’s some positive things you can do right now…